jesstheleftie/u2_express_league/README.md

   - An Express server with 9 seperate routes, 3 of which will be of different sports, which will contain information on teams, with each team then containing (at least) 2 teams within.
   - Each parent route containing the Sport will have a JSON object about the teams
   - Each Team route nested inside of their respective sport will have information on at least 3 players (You can make up this data, it does not need to be 100% real)
   - Your parent Routes can look like

-    ```js
-    localhost:3001/baseball
+    - localhost:3001/baseball
-    localhost:3001/hockey
+    - localhost:3001/hockey
-    localhost:3001/football
+    - localhost:3001/football
-    ```

     With the data looking like (but not exactly like this)